HackerOS-Linux-System/.github/profile/README.md

 This is the standard edition of HackerOS.
 It's intended for casual users and gamers.

 ## Cybersecurity
-This edition is aimed at cybersecurity, primarily for the Red Team.
-It features a dedicated kernel (HackerOS Kernel) optimized for cybersecurity, a XEN hypervisor, a proprietary Cybersecurity Mode graphical environment, proprietary cybersecurity tools, and, in the future, a proprietary GhostFS file system.
+This edition is aimed at cybersecurity (generally).
+It features a dedicated kernel (HackerOS Kernel) optimized for cybersecurity, a proprietary cybersecurity tools, and, in the future, a proprietary GhostFS file system.
 Based on Debian Stable.

+## Cybersecurity Default
+The HackerOS edition tailored for cybersecurity is designed exclusively for Red Teams.
+While "Cybersecurity Default" includes the Xen Hypervisor (and the kernel and other components familiar from the standard cybersecurity edition), it also features a dedicated Red Team session known as "Penetration Mode."

 ## NVIDIA
 The nvidia edition is also a copy of the official edition but with nvidia drivers installed.